 This year’s Mother’s Day was a beautiful sunshiny one, perfect weather for a family ride.
 We decided to check out a section of the Greenbelt Pathway in the west end, starting from the NCC parking lot at Shirleys Bay.
 Here’s how it went.

-the Connaught rifle range is just to the west of the parking lot.
+the Connaught rifle range is further west of the parking lot.
 We could hear rounds going off in the distance.
 If they do so on Mother’s Day there’s a good chance you might hear them any time you choose to visit.

 There is no signage directing you from the parking lot to the trailhead, but Google Maps indicated a few dirt roads to follow to get there.
 We headed east along Shirley Blvd for a short way, then south.

 We came to a fork in the road and headed left along Riverdown Drive.

 This brought us to the Greenbelt Pathway trailhead.

 The path meandered through an assortment of brush and woods to Carling.
 After carefully crossing Carling – a speedy two lane road at this point, sans traffic light – the path continued on until it met up with the paved Watts Creek Pathway.

 We continued east for a short bit until we got back on the Greenbelt Pathway and continued south.